 The second type of appeal is when a student asks the faculty petitions committee for relief from the faculty or university rules, calendar requirements and regulations because of extenuating circumstances, such as illness or bereavement.
 In this type of appeal, the petitions committee will review the extenuating circumstances and it may exercise its discretion to grant an exception to the student.

 Both types of appeal shall be in writing, in accordance with the established procedures for petitions.
 A copy of the current procedures and the required form may be obtained at the Office of the Registrar or the office of the dean of the faculty.
-All petitions shall be commenced by filing the appropriate forms, not later than six (6) weeks after the decision is available to the student on LORIS, or the student has been advised of the decision to be appealed.
+All petitions shall be commenced by filing the appropriate forms, not later than six (6) weeks after the student has been advised of the decision to be appealed.